 White has the potentially passed pawn on the queenside, that will be supported by his bishop, while bishops are better than knights in open positions.

 9. Rc1 Rd6 10.
 Rc7 Nd7 11.
 Re2 g6 12.
 Kf2!

 Irregular Exchanges – Part 2

 Pay attention to this simple move.
 When you are better and the opponent does not have any counterplay, do not hurry up!
 Instead, improve all your pieces, and switch to the active moves only after all your pieces are perfectly placed.

 12…h5 13. f4 h4 14.
 Kf3 f5 15.
 Ke3

 Now White has an extra piece, as his king enters the game, while Black’s king remains passive on the last rank.
 It’s crucial not to forget, that while in the middlegame your king should be in safety, in the ending it becomes one of the most powerful pieces.

 15…d4+ 16.
 Kd2 Nb6 17.
 Ree7 Nd5 18.
 Rf7+ Ke8 19.
 Rb7 Nxb4 20.
 Bc4 Black resigned.

 This game gives us an opportunity to remember an untypical, though extremely logical exchange, that led to a confident victory over one of the best defenders – Tigran Petrosian.
 I am inclined to think, that every player who wants to become better at converting advantages, should analyze and pay attention to such examples.

 That will help improve your technique for sure.
-This is a typical Fischer’s game, who was known for being a very concrete player, master of converting one type of advantage into another right on time.
+This is a typical Fischer’s game, which was known for being a very concrete player, master of converting one type of advantage into another right on time.